 - Plant annuals by your front door for curb appeal.
 Accent path entrances with a mass planting, or draw attention to a special place in the garden.

-- Use them to bridge the gap between perennial bloom cycles in borders.
+- Use annual plants to bridge the gap between perennial bloom cycles in borders.

-- Try them in containers and hanging baskets to put color where you want it.
+- Try annuals in containers and hanging baskets to put color where you want it.

 - Loosen the roots with your fingers, especially if they are in a tight mass.